IvanGCh/NDCP/README.md

 pre-defined FTAN parameters:
 Distance (km): directly read from the SAC HEADER

 Tmin (s): 	minimum period to be analyzed
-T max (s): maximum period to be analyzed fstep log(s)): step (distance in seconds) between two consecutive filters width (log(s)) length of the filter window filter order:
+T max (s): 	maximum period to be analyzed fstep log(s): 	step (distance in seconds) between two consecutive filters width log(s) 	length of the filter window filter order: 	order of Butterworth filter
-Cut signal: option to select a subset of the displayed data (put nothing if the whole signal is kept)
+Cut signal(s): 	option to select a subset of the displayed data (put nothing if the whole signal is kept)

 Default values are automatically calculated depending on the station-station or event-station interdistance.